Back to Blog

 3. Coach reviews monthly for trends

-4. VA implements process improvements
+4. VA puts process fixes in place

-5. Coach communicates changes to clients
+5. Coach tells clients about changes

 Frequently Asked Questions